Short-track speed skating at the 2022 Winter Olympics

-Short track speed skating at the 2022 Winter Olympics are scheduled to be held at the Capital Indoor Stadium in Beijing, China.
-The events are scheduled to take place between 5 and 16 February 2022.
-A total of nine short track speed skating events will be held.
+Short track speed skating at the 2022 Winter Olympics was held at the Capital Indoor Stadium in Beijing, China.
+The events took place between 5 and 16 February 2022.
+A total of nine short track speed skating events were held.

 In July 2018, the International Olympic Committee (IOC) officially added the mixed relay held over a distance of 2000 metres, increasing the total number of events to nine.
 Due to the addition of the event, the competition schedule was increased to six days from five.

 A total of 112 quota spots (56 per gender) were distributed to the sport, a decline of eight from the 2018 Winter Olympics.
 A total of nine events were contested, four for men, four for women and one mixed.

 Qualification

-A total quota of 112 athletes are scheduled to compete (56 men and 56 women).
+A total quota of 112 athletes were scheduled to compete (56 men and 56 women).
 Countries were assigned quotas using the results of the entire 2020–21 World Cup in the autumn of 2021.
 Each nation was permitted to enter a maximum of five athletes per gender if it qualified a relay team and three if it did not.
 There were a maximum of thirty-two qualifiers for the 500m and 1000m events; thirty-six for the 1500m events; eight for the single gender relays, and 12 for the mixed relay.
 At the end of qualification, the International Skating Union confirmed 58 men and 54 women earned quota spots, which meant two quota spots were transferred from women to men.